FLAIR-THU/VFLAIR/src/configs/README_LLM.md

 - **Finetune/Pretrained**: Currently we support the following pipelines for LLM usage
   - Inference with pretrained LLM: In this pipeline, user can load their own/third-party pretrained LLMs into the framework and do direct inference.
-  - LLM fintune: In this pipeline, user can finetune their own LLM on a Bert/GPT2/Llama backbone
+  - LLM finetune: In this pipeline, user can finetune their own LLM on a Bert/GPT2/Llama backbone
     - Note: Currently Fintune procedure is only supported for SequenceClassification tasks.【To be completed】

 ## Structure